NeuralNoble/fire-detection-system/README.md

 ## Training
 The model was trained using the YOLOv8Nano architecture, which is a lightweight version of YOLOv8 designed for resource-constrained environments.
 The Adam optimizer was chosen for its efficiency in handling large datasets, and a learning rate of 0.002 was selected based on empirical testing to achieve optimal performance.
 The batch size of 25 was chosen to balance between training speed and memory usage, given the large size of the dataset.
 Training was conducted for 50 epochs to ensure the model converged to a stable state

-## Evaluation
-The trained model was evaluated using standard metrics such as precision, recall, and mean Average Precision (mAP) at different Intersection over Union (IoU) thresholds.
-The model demonstrated strong performance, achieving a precision of 0.577, a recall of 0.426, an mAP50 of 0.495, and an mAP50-95 of 0.224, indicating its effectiveness in detecting fire objects.

 ## Model Summary
 ### Model Architecture: YOLOv8Nano
 - Optimizer: Adam